Chiropractor Explains: Breathing Is Easier in an Upright Position

 Thankfully, poor or slouched posture is easily corrected.
 In this case, we want to increase your lung volumes (vital capacity).

-When you’re sitting, your hips should be higher than the knees.
+When you’re sitting, your hips should be higher than your knees.
 Otherwise, it could result in bad circulation and abdominal pressure rising up too high.
 Now think about bending your legs at the right angle: The knees should always be over the ankles for less pain when walking or standing!

 You may have heard that sitting up straight will increase pressure on your lungs, but this isn’t true.
 When you sit with good posture the opposite happens and thoracic pressure is actually reduced!
 I explain this concept on a TV show HERE!

 How?
 Well as I’m sure you know from looking at my diagram below when your trunk-to-thigh ratio increases it reduces spinal and abdominal pressures, which means not only do these pressures come down in proportion to one another but also because of how their position changes.
 The pelvis tilts forward pushing against the pelvic floor muscles so there’s less weight over them too-which leads to a comparative negative change in the back or abdomen.

 When my patients experience breathing difficulties while sitting, a seat cushion can often be a helpful solution.
 An ergonomically designed seat cushion can provide extra comfort and support while also helping to relieve pressure on the thoracic area.
 I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!

 What Happens to Lung & Respiratory Capacity in Supine Position?